Having good-looking, eye-catching packaging goes a long way to ensuring the product gets noticed and ultimately survives on the shelf.

 Creating shelf appeal

 These days consumers have a massive amount of choice, and your packaging on the shelf has to work harder than ever.
-On average people spend 3 seconds scanning a product, so creating shelf appeal is an absolute must.
-Nearly every product in-store has some packaging, and the majority of it is excellent!
+People spend 3 seconds scanning a product on average, so creating shelf appeal is an absolute must.
+Nearly every product in-store has some packaging, and most of it is excellent!

 Something as simple as a unique shape, pattern or colour can set your product apart from the vast amounts of competitors sitting right next to you on the shelf.